 top of page

-historic and modern folklore of a unique community.
+historic and modern folklore of our global community.

-We welcome people of all ages, abilities and life
+We welcome people of all ages, physical abilities and life

 experiences to participate in our programs.

 Volunteer-based, we are truly a that values and promotes

 freedom and diversity, and nurtures the creative spirit that

 exists in all human beings.
 We offer a safe, inclusive,

 As a public theatre, our commitment is to make our